petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 **Robust Deployment using a Declarative Deployment Tool-Chain**

 Secure applications are deployed using a verified declarative and repeatable deployment pipeline via Azure DevOps.
 This is the only source for secure app deployment through ALL STAGES of the SDLC.
-“One-click”, or “drag and drop” desktop deployments are NOT allowed in any stage of development once an application leaves POC or local development status.
+"One-click", or “drag and drop” desktop deployments are NOT allowed in any stage of development once an application leaves POC or local development status.

 Any approved application is developed from an official repo that is configured to a declared build pipeline and deployed using that same pipeline to approved environments.